 Those not covered by an employer plan may seek insurance on the Health Insurance Marketplace (sometimes called the “exchange”), created by the federal government’s Affordable Care Act.
 The Marketplace offers a variety of plans, including types mentioned above.

 The open enrollment period for 2020 coverage through the Marketplace is from November 1 to December 15 for coverage that will begin January 1.2

 Health insurance is also available on the individual market outside the government marketplace.
 Healthcare.gov provides a link to available providers and a tool for comparing plans online at finder.healthcare.gov.

 Different types of plans and employers may offer additional insurance saving options.
 Qualifying plans with higher deductibles may allow you to open a tax-advantaged savings account for health care, called a health savings account (HSA).3 The money you put into an HSA is yours to keep, even if you don’t use it in the current year.

 If you’re interested in an HSA, check to see if you are part of an eligible insurance plan.
 Those covered at work may find their employer has added an eligible plan for the coming year.

-An employer may also allow you to establish a flexible spending account (FSA), another tax-advantaged way of saving for health expenses.
-Funds in an FSA must be used for expenses you incur in the year you set aside the money.
-Any money that’s not used in the year it’s saved reverts to the employer.
+An employer may also allow you to establish a flexible spending account (FSA), another tax-advantaged way of preparing for health expenses.4 Funds in an FSA must be used for expenses you incur in the year you set aside the money.
+Any money that’s not used in the year it’s saved reverts to the employer.5

 Things to Consider:

 - The plan you signed up for five years ago may not be the best fit today.
-Have you looked at all your options?
+Have you reviewed all your available options?

 - A health savings account (HSA) is something to learn about if your employer has switched to an eligible health plan or you’re responsible for your own coverage.